-There are several differences and some similarities between the American Opportunity Tax Credit (AOTC), the Lifetime Learning Credit (LLC) and the deduction for tuition and fees.
-You can claim all three benefits on the same return but not for the same student or the same qualified expenses.
+There are several differences and some similarities between the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).
+You can claim these two benefits on the same return but not for the same student or the same qualified expenses.
 See "No Double Benefits Allowed" for more information on claiming one or more education benefits.

 Limit on MAGI* for single, head of household, or qualifying widow(er)

 |If married can you file a separate return?